srdsam/samuel-dsouza/content/_index.md

     content:
       title: About Me
       text: |-
         I am a software engineer with a focus on bioinformatics and biotechnology.
-I hold a BSc in Medical Biosciences from Imperial College London and have received formal lab training.
+I hold a BSc in Medical Biosciences from Imperial College London.
+I spent two years working in a lab studying neurodegenerative diseases and oncology as part of this degree.
 For my thesis, I developed machine learning algorithms to support cardiac diagnostics from cardiac magnetic resonance imaging.

         Before my bachelor's degree, I spent a year working as an R&D engineer, developing prototypes for early-stage startups in Berlin.
 Throughout my undergraduate degree, I worked as a bioinformatician and software engineer at various companies in the UK and Germany.
 After graduating, I moved to California, where I developed the initial data infrastructure for the CZ Biohub, a biomedical research center.
 I am currently working on data engineering at insitro.